 A good practice here is to pick ONE topic per video.
 This narrows your scope and makes your training videos more focused and easier to create.

 The next step in our how to create training videos checklist is to choose a format for your video.

 Earlier in this blog, we covered the different types of videos that you can create – animated, interactive, scenario-based, etc. Give them a read to determine the best type for your video training program.

 All these video formats require different levels of time and effort.
 Consider the availability of your resources, timeline, goals, and stakeholder expectations in order to select the ideal video training format for your training program.

-5. Create your script and storyboard
+5. Create your training video script and storyboard

 The most important prep task in creating training videos is to write a script or a storyboard.
 A storyboard is the visual representation of each shot in the video, and the script is an outline of the video audio and dialogue.

-A well-written script is essential to create an effective training video.
+A well-written script is essential to creating an effective training video.
 Without a script, your videos will turn out to be confusing and disjointed.
 Writing a script takes practice, but here are a few tips for you to get started:

 - Keep it conversational, not overly professional.